Dibaryon resonances and short-range $NN$ interaction

 The dibaryon concept for the nuclear force based on an idea of the $s$-channel exchange dominance, originally proposed in Ref.~\cite{PIYAF}, occurred to be very fruitful and resulted in the construction of the dibaryon model (initially called the ``dressed-bag model'') for the $NN$ interaction~\cite{JPhys2001,IntJModPhys2002}.
 To keep the connection with the conventional meson-exchange ideas, the long-range part of the interaction was treated via the one-pion-exchange potential (OPEP).
 At the same time, the traditional $t$-channel multi-meson exchanges at short $NN$ distances were replaced by the $s$-channel mechanism corresponding to the exchange of the dibaryon resonance (the $6q$ bag dressed with meson fields) between the interacting nucleons.
-Such a replacement looks quite natural in the two-nucleon overlap region and implements the duality principle for $NN$ scattering (see., e.g.,~\cite{dual}).
+Such a replacement looks quite natural in the two-nucleon overlap region and implements the duality principle for $NN$ scattering (see, e.g., Ref.~\cite{dual}).
 Moreover, this allows one to overcome a number of difficulties and inconsistencies in the coupling constants, cut-off parameters, etc., which persist in the meson-exchange approaches (for a detailed discussion on this issue, see, e.g., Ref.~\cite{PAN13}).
-The initial version of the model provided a very good description for $NN$ elastic phase shifts in the lowest partial waves at energies up to 600 MeV (lab.) as well as the deuteron properties~\cite{JPhys2001,IntJModPhys2002}.
+The initial version of the dibaryon model provided a very good description for $NN$ elastic phase shifts in the lowest partial waves at energies up to 600 MeV (lab.) as well as the deuteron properties~\cite{JPhys2001,IntJModPhys2002}.
 A review of successes and consequences of the dressed-bag model can be found in Ref.~\cite{AnnPhys2010}.
 However, the parameters of the resonance poles obtained in this initial model have never been compared with the parameters of dibaryon resonances deduced from experimental data by the partial-wave analysis (PWA) or phenomenological models.

-Recently, we extended the dibaryon model to higher partial waves and took into account inelastic processes with the parameters of the experimentally observed dibaryon resonances (see Refs.~\cite{YAF19,PLB20,EPJA20,PRD20}).
-The new version of the model makes it possible to describe both elastic and inelastic $NN$ scattering in a wide energy range far above the pion production threshold as well as to reproduce (or predict) the empirical parameters of dibaryon resonances.
+Recently, we extended the dibaryon model~\cite{JPhys2001,IntJModPhys2002} to higher partial waves and took into account inelastic processes (see Refs.~\cite{YAF19,PLB20,EPJA20,PRD20}).
+This new version of the model makes it possible to describe both elastic and inelastic $NN$ scattering in a wide energy range far above the pion production threshold as well as to reproduce (or predict) the empirical parameters of dibaryon resonances.